Miller Huggins: Legacy

 In 1915, umpire and sportswriter Billy Evans, writing about the scarcity of competent second basemen in baseball, listed Huggins, Collins, Pratt, Johnny Evers, and Nap Lajoie as the best in the game.
 He later wrote that Huggins was "one of the greatest managers I have ever met".
 Bill James ranked Huggins as the 37th best second baseman of all time in 2001 in his The New Bill James Historical Baseball Abstract.

 The Yankees dedicated a monument to Huggins on May 30, 1932, placing it in front of the flagpole in center field at Yankee Stadium.
 Huggins was the first Yankees legend granted this honor.
 Later, posthumous monuments were added there for Lou Gehrig in 1941, and Babe Ruth in 1949.
-These always remained within the field of play, so long as Yankees Stadium maintain its original commodious outfield dimensions (that reached 461 feet in right center).
+These always remained within the field of play, so long as Yankees Stadium maintained its original commodious outfield dimensions (that reached 461 feet in right center).

 Many years later, with the outfield shrunk to barely over 400 feet in a sweeping stadium remodel, the memorials were relocated to a "Monument Park" created behind the centerfield fence, and dedicated in 1976.
 Since that time, additional monuments have been placed for Mickey Mantle (1996), Joe DiMaggio (1999), and George Steinbrenner (2010), again all posthumous.

 The plaque on Huggins’ monument describes him as "A splendid character who made priceless contributions to baseball."
 The Yankees also named a field at Al Lang Stadium, their spring training home in Florida, after Huggins.

 Huggins was included on the ballot for the National Baseball Hall of Fame in 1937, 1938, 1939, 1942, 1945, 1946, 1948, and 1950, failing to receive the number of votes required for election on those occasions.
 Named in the Honor Rolls of Baseball in 1946, the Veterans Committee elected Huggins to the Hall of Fame in February 1964, and he was posthumously inducted that summer.

 Personal life

 Huggins was a private man who kept to himself.
-He lived in Cincinnati during the winters while playing for the Reds and Cardinals, but began to make St. Petersburg, Florida his winter home while managing the Yankees.
+He lived in Cincinnati during the winters while playing for the Reds and Cardinals, but began to make St. Petersburg, Florida, his winter home while managing the Yankees.
 Huggins did not marry, and lived with his sister while in Cincinnati.

 Huggins invested in real estate holdings in Florida, although he sold them in 1926 (three years before the stock market crash, fortunately for him) as they took too much of his time away from baseball.
 He enjoyed playing golf and billiards in his spare time.

 He was portrayed by Ernie Adams in The Pride of the Yankees, Fred Lightner in The Babe Ruth Story, Bruce Weitz in Babe Ruth, and Joe Ragno in The Babe.